stoeps13/connections-doc/source/admin/admin/admin_banner_appreg.md

 message={['A message with ', '<strong>bold</strong>', ' and ', '<i>italic</i>', ' text']}
 ```

+This component internally evaluates the given HTML and turns it into the corresponding elements.

+!!! note
-This component internally evaluates the given HTML and turns it into the corresponding elements.**Note:** Although this method is implemented to be XSS-safe and to prevent script execution, it is intended only for simple HTML.
+Although this method is implemented to be XSS-safe and to prevent script execution, it is intended only for simple HTML.
 Complex HTML should work, but use it at your own discretion.

 |
 |**severity**|Defines how your message looks on the banner based on your selection from the following types:-   **Info**: Shows an info icon, with a violet background